Support America’s National Ballet Company® DONATE NOW

 Photo: Rachel Neville

 Born in Los Angeles, California, and raised in Fairfax, Virginia, Courtney Lavine began her dance training at an early age.
-In 1998, at the age of 8, she began a dedicated pursuit of classical ballet under the tutelage of Troy Brown, formerly of Pacific Northwest Ballet.
-She won numerous first place awards in commercial dance competitions and in 2001 won the Youth America Grand Prix (YAGP), Regional “Hope Award”.
+In 1998, at the age of 8, she began a dedicated pursuit of classical ballet under the tutelage of Troy Brown, formally of Pacific Northwest Ballet.
+She won numerous first place awards in commercial dance competitions and in 2001 won the Youth American Grand Prix (YAGP), Regional “Hope Award”.
 That same year, at the YAGP New York City Finale, she won a full scholarship to study at the Kirov Institute in Washington, D. C. Lavine was also offered the “Virginia Johnson Scholarship” by the Washington Ballet School and began her studies there in 2001.
-As a student at Washington Ballet School, Lavine performed at the Kennedy Center with the Washington Ballet corps de ballet as a Willi in Giselle and in Septime Weber’s Cinderella.
-She was also featured in The Washington Post for her performance as Clara in The Washington Ballet’s Nutcracker.
+As a student at Washington Ballet School, Lavine performed at the Kennedy Center with the Washington Ballet corps de ballet as a Wili in Giselle and in Septime Weber’s Cinderella.
+She was also featured in The Washington Post for her performance as Clara in Washington Ballet’s The Nutcracker.

 ABT is grateful to Arianna and Samantha Netter for supporting the Dancer Fund in honor of Courtney Lavine.